dadadel/py_usefull/README.md

 config
 ======

-A python (2.6+/3+) configuration container with several access modes In other words, it is a kind of dictionary but you can use it as you want (variables, accessors, keys,...)!
+A python (2.6+/3+) class configuration container with several access modes In other words, it is a kind of dictionary but you can use it as you want (variables, accessors, keys,...)!

 The Configuration class is a dictionary container usable in several ways with key/value data.